Which Islands to Visit near Venice?

 Giudecca Island

-Giudecca Island is the largest island of the lagoon and is the closest to the historic center of Venice, separated from it by the canal of the same name.
-Due to its elongated shape, in antiquity, it was called Spinalonga.
+Giudecca Island is one of the largest island in the lagoon and is located closest to the historical center of Venice, from which it is separated by the canal of the same name.
+Due to its elongated shape, it was called Spinalonga in ancient times.

 How to get there: Lines 2 or 4.1 from Piazzale Roma or line 4.2 from Fondamente Nuove.